 Answer: Tigers

-Answer: Lewis
+Answer: Pelican

-- With 159, Georgia has the second most of what amongst the US states?
+- With 159, Georgia has the second most of what amongst the U.S. states?
 Texas has the most with 254, and two states (Louisiana and Alaska) technically have zero because they use different terms for this concept.

 Answer: Counties